Seasonal Living

 Phase Out (Gradually Reduce)

-- Excess oil and fat — Reduce but do not eliminate
+• Excess oil and fat.
+Reduce but don't eliminate.

-- Large dinner portions — Begin eating lighter in the evening
+• Large dinner portions.
+Start eating lighter in the evening.

 Phase In (Gradually Increase)